upbound/docs/content/providers/provider-azure/authentication.md

 az aks get-credentials --resource-group myResourceGroup --name myManagedCluster
 ```

-To switch from a service principal to a System-Assigned Managed Identity,
+To switch from a service principal to a system-assigned managed identity,
 use the `aks update` command.

 ```shell